-Year Ending Y ear Ending Balance Decemb er 31, 2023 Decer mber 31, 2022 Reported In Derivatives: Embedded derivatives: Change in funds withheld embedded derivative \$ - \$ (544,768) Net investment gains (losses) Change in reinsurance contract allocated hedge \$ (65,978) \$ 367,172 Net investment gains (losses)
+Year Ending December 31, 2024 ear Ending mber 31, 2023 Balance Reported In Derivatives: Embedded derivatives: Change in reinsurance contract allocated hedge \$ 296,019 \$ (65,978) Net investment gains (losses)

 Note 4.
 Fair Value Measurements

 The fair value of an asset or liability is the price that would be received to sell that asset or paid to transfer that liability in an orderly transaction occurring in the principal market (or most advantageous market in the absence of a principal market) for such asset or liability.
 In estimating fair value, the Company utilizes valuation techniques that are consistent with the market approach, the income approach and/or the cost approach.
 Such valuation techniques are consistently applied.
 Inputs to valuation techniques include the assumptions that market participants would use in pricing an asset or liability.
 The Company uses a fair value hierarchy for valuation inputs that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The fair value hierarchy is as follows: